The Five Love Languages

 How many sessions do I need?

-When asked this question I suggest that the best way to begin is to start with six counselling sessions.
+There is no right answer to this question.
+We suggest that the best way to begin is to start with six counselling sessions.
 Counselling is described as a ‘process’.
 During the counselling process the sessions can be significantly different from week to week and it is often only when looking back that you will see some of the significant changes that have taken place.
-Six sessions is really the minimum that I would expect to begin an effective counselling process.
-It is difficult for me to predict what you need or when you will feel that you no longer need counselling.
+Six sessions is really the minimum that we would expect to begin an effective counselling process.
+It is difficult for us to predict what you need or when you will feel that you no longer need counselling.
 The decision to end counselling will be yours to make.
 For some, that will be after a short time whereas some client’s embrace counselling as a long term process that supports them in their day-to-day life.
 It's up to you.